Working as a Locum – Part 2Comments Off on Working as a Locum – Part 2

 Other Professional Registration

-Some States require vets to be licensed in order to use Radiation Equipment ie. Take xrays.
-It varies from State to State – ask the clinic that you are going to be working at.
+State legislation requires vets to be licensed in order to use Radiation Equipment.
+The process varies from State to State – ask the clinic that you are going to be working at.
+There is now a Mutual Recognition Act that may cover applications for a licence in other States or Territories.

-Some States have compulsory microchip identification of companion animal cats and dogs, and implanters are required to be licensed.
+Some States have compulsory microchip identification of companion animal cats and dogs, and implanters are required to be licensed in Qld, NSW and Victoria.
 You may also be required to be licensed to implant microchips in horses.

 - Queensland business.qld.gov.au/industries/service-industries-professionals/service-industries/veterinary-surgeons/microchipping/laws-implanters